schustischuster/evoGE/cisNAT/README.md

 ```

 ### Data input
 Download 'data' folder to the working directory on your computer.
-Then, set file path and input files:
+Then, set file path for input and output files:

 ```R
 in_dir <- "./data"